Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 }
 ```

-`launch` starts a new computation.
+Here `launch` starts a new computation.
 This computation is responsible for loading the data and showing the results.
-This
+It's
-computation is suspendable: it gets suspended
-and releases the underlying thread while performing the network requests.
-When the network request returns the result,
+suspendable: it gets suspended and releases the underlying thread while performing the network requests.
-the computation is resumed.
+When the network request returns the result, the computation is resumed.

 Such a suspendable computation is called a coroutine.
 So, in this case, `launch` _starts a new coroutine_ responsible
 for loading data and showing the results.